 Pay-per-call best practices encourage different scripts for different types of inbound calls.
 The scripts should map to the experience of the consumer prior to the call being placed.
 Call center agents should understand the creative that was seen by consumers for consumer-initiated inbound calls, and they should be familiar with the script used by the prior call center agent for live agent transfers.

 For many pay-per-call leads, advertisers are only charged if calls last a specific duration of time.
 Interactive voice responders (IVRs) can be used to help immediately disqualify calls that don’t match conversion objectives while getting interested parties to appropriate call center representatives quickly.
 Likewise, a short and concise script with early knockout questions can assist with quick qualification.

-Are you in the process of reimagining your pay-per-call lead generation win?
+Are you in the process of optimizing your pay-per-call lead generation strategy?

 The team at Digital Media Solutions (DMS) loves helping marketers improve contact and conversion rates by driving inbound calls to their call center teams.
-We can help you visualize your victory and elevate your marketing strategies to achieve your marketing goals.
 Contact DMS today to take your pay-per-call lead generation to the next level.